What is the best way to place your TV in the room? You can do it in several ways, but using a TV wall mount is the most popular.

 For more detail on this, see how to wall mount a TV without studs.

-Depending on the type of stand you purchase, the TV will look like it is attached to the wall, and you’ll have a few shelves to place any additional audio-visual equipment such as a soundbar.
+Depending on the stand you purchase, the TV will look like it is attached to the wall, and you’ll have a few shelves to place any additional audio-visual equipment, such as a soundbar.

-The TV cords can be hidden inside the stand for a more aesthetically appealing look.
+You can hide the TV cords inside the stand for a more aesthetically appealing look.